bipsgatech/bipsgatech.github.io/index.md

     - label: "Become a Member of BiPS"
       url: "https://docs.google.com/forms/d/e/1FAIpQLSeGHpxetChLRiQuQbxx82m5o3tStfH6jWrOKjYWtoLdh9d0jw/viewform"
   caption: "Photo credit: [**Mandracchia et. al.** *Nat.
 Comms.* 2020](hhttps://www.nature.com/articles/s41467-019-13841-8)"
-excerpt: "  BiPS (Biomedical Photonics Society) is a student-run organization that aims to bring together individuals from diverse backgrounds with a passion for optics and photonics geared towards biomedical applications."
+excerpt: "  BiPS (Biomedical Photonics Society) is a student-run organization that aims to bring together individuals from diverse backgrounds with a passion for optics and photonics geared towards biomedical applications.
+Join us today!"
 intro:
   - excerpt: 'Through a wide range of technical and social events, BiPS serves as a platform for the exchange of ideas, interdisciplinary research, and wider community engagement.
 BiPS hopes to foster a collaborative environment where members can form lasting connections to further their personal and professional goals.'
 feature_row: